mtness/newssubmit/Readme.rst

 This extension (newssubmit) aims to be a general solution to be able to let visitors/fe_users submit news on your site.
 Including the possibility to upload images and attachments.

+My fork here restores Compatibility to Version 11 of TYPO3 and news

 **How to use:**

-1. Download and install newssubmit (frorm TER or https://github.com/kaystrobach/TYPO3.newssubmit)
+1. Download and install (from TER, https://github.com/mtness/newssubmit or via composer)

 2. Include the static template "News Submit (newssubmit)"